mdilo/BaseballSim/README.md

 # Baseball Simulation

-This is my attempt at simulating a baseball at bat, game, series, season, or more.
+This is my attempt at simulating a baseball at bat, game, series, season, or more to learn python.

 Currently working on simulating an at bat using psudo data and rates.